siemens/CtrlppCheck/docs/user.md

 ctrlppcheck --enable=all
 ```

 **Please note** that --enable=unusedFunction should only be used when the whole project is scanned.
 Therefore, --enable=all should also only be used when the whole project is scanned.
-Otherwise you might get a lot of flase positives of "unused function" if all the calls are out of scope.
+Otherwise you might get a lot of false positives of "unused function" if all the calls are out of scope.

 ### Saving results in a file